 They have recorded an extensive list of EPs and singles over the years, each one demonstrating a different period in their time as a band; the sounds range from the far-flung psychedelia of 2011’s Peach Flavoured Hand Grenade through to the garage stomp of 2016’s Seven Circles via the darkness of Ghost Dance and Lavender House along the way.
 Soaring riffs loom over like fighter jets whilst pummelling rhythm sections possess the potential to bring down the Colosseum of Rome.

 Would you look at that?
 New merch for our live dates in November!

 Yesterday from The Black Delta Movement's Twitter via Twitter for iPhone

-About a week ago from The Black Delta Movement's Twitter via Twitter for iPhone
+About 3 weeks ago from The Black Delta Movement's Twitter via Twitter for iPhone

 Their latest offering, a cover of Kim Fowley’s ‘The Trip’ has seen them paint an original with their signature captivating groove, making the song become their own and a staple point of live sets.
 The last Seven Circles EP recorded at Magic Garden Studio with Gavin Monaghan (Ocean Colour Scene, Editors) gives a taste of what we can expect from the band, as we wait for the latest EP to be recorded.
 It is sure to knock you over, watch you struggle and simply carry on with the same ferocity whilst you look around in a daze.